michaelmusty/.dotfiles/README.md

 *   `install-vim`

-The `install-login-shell` looks at your `SHELL` environment variable and tries to figure out which shell’s configuration files to install, falling back on `install-sh`.
+The `install-login-shell` looks at your `SHELL` environment variable and tries to figure out which shell's configuration files to install, falling back on `install-sh`.

-The remaining dotfiles can be installed with the other `install-*` targets.
+The remaining files can be installed with the other `install-*` targets.
 Try `awk -f bin/mftl.awk Makefile` in the project's root directory to see a list.

 Tools